 - Customary tipping of support crew

-- Salaries of the lead guide, assistant guide(s), chef(s), porters
+- Salaries of everyone who helps you climb Kilimanjaro: the lead guide, assistant guide(s), chef(s), porters

 - Bottled water while on safari

 - Storage and organization of gear, baggage, and personal affects